CORD1ALCH1P/Shadowsocks-Autoset/README.md

 ```
 git clone https://github.com/CORD1ALCH1P/Shadowsocks-Autoset.git
 ```
-Second step: (if it doesn't work, you can use: cd /Shadowsocks-Autoset and than sudo chmod +x run.sh)
+Second step: (if it doesn't work, you can use: cd Shadowsocks-Autoset and than sudo chmod +x run.sh)
 ```
 sudo chmod +x Shadowsocks-Autoset/run.sh
 ```